savakazakov/grid-without-squares/README.md

     b.
 Please do feel free to refer me to the origin of this question.
 2. Java is far away from perfect for this problem, but I really didn't think I'd spend so much time on this...
 3. Please feel free to contribute with ideas or even better with algorithms.
+4. Ohh, and I presume you are thinking: "There is definitely a pattern here.
+What is this guy on about solution for N should be dependent on N - 1 or previous Ns.
+Boom easy recursion".
+    a.
+I've thought about that, but I cannot prove rigorously that making a sub grid not optimal doesn't end up with a candidate grid with more elements of interest that is valid.
+(I.e., the proper solution)